oalinoor11/EUIES-Website/README.md

-## This is Flutter project to get started with a app in short.
+## This is Flutter project to get started with a app in short time.
 All the necessary files are already and full customizable.

 # Steps:
     1) Clone the repository in your machine.